-As part of Knight's growth strategy, it invests in healthcare-specialized funds and fund managers which have substantial assets under management in the healthcare sector and have the ability to leverage their existing relationships with key life science companies to help secure Canadian and select international market product rights for Knight.
-As at the date hereof, the Corporation has committed to invest, or made investments, in Sectoral Fund, FCF III, Teralys Fund, Domain Fund and Sanderling Fund, which represent commitments of approximately \$110 million of the \$130 million it intends to invest in this strategy.
+As part of Knight's growth strategy, it invests in healthcare-specialized funds and fund managers which have substantial assets under management in the healthcare sector and have the ability to leverage their existing relationships with key life science companies to help secure Canadian and select international market product rights for Knight and secured lending opportunities for Knight.
+As at the date hereof, the Corporation has committed to invest, or made investments, in funds managed by Sectoral, Forbion, Teralys, Domain, Sanderling, HarbourVest, TVM and Stratigis which represent commitments of approximately \$125,000,000 of the \$130,000,000 it intends to invest in this strategy.
 Knight does not exercise direction or control over the funds in which it invests and does not have any direct decision making in the investment decisions of such funds.
-There is no guarantee that such funds will make investments that are profitable for Knight nor that Knight's relationships with such funds will help Knight secure any product rights.
+There is no guarantee that such funds will make investments that are profitable for Knight nor that Knight's relationships with such funds will help Knight secure any product rights or secured loans.
 Further, Knight's investments in such funds are capital in nature and there is no guarantee that all or any such capital will be recovered.

-Knight's investment in Neglected Tropical Diseases and Rare Pediatric Diseases may not lead to approved products or to the granting of a Priority Review Voucher (PRV) by the FDA
+Knight's investment in Neglected Tropical Diseases and Rare Pediatric Diseases may not lead to approved products or to the granting of a Priority Review Voucher by the FDA